Backpacking North East India – Beautiful, Mesmerizing, and Fascinating

 They encountered many interesting experiences at several places in Manipur.

-They observed certain surprising, peculiar, and positive things while travelling across Mizoram.
+They observed certain surprising, peculiar, and positive things while traveling across Mizoram.
 Here is how Abhijeet describes the spectacle at Lunglei and the scene comes alive just by reading these words.

 Their experience of the beauty, the mystery, and the history of Chhabimura and Gomati River in Tripura.